Peavey EVH Wolfgang: Work with Fender - the Charvel Art Series and the EVH brand

-After the 2007-08 Tour, and once again under the supervision of Chip Ellis, the evolution of the Wolfgang within the Fender group became available to the public, with the EVH Wolfgang® (in 2008) and the EVH Wolfgang® Special (in 2010), both sporting the "bottle opener" shape, which is owned by Eddie Van Halen, unlike the old Peavey headstock.
+After the 2007-08 Tour, and once again under the supervision of Chip Ellis, the evolution of the Wolfgang within the Fender group became available to the public, with the EVH Wolfgang® USA Edward Van Halen Signature (in 2008) and the EVH Wolfgang® Special (in 2010), both sporting the "bottle opener" shape, which is owned by Eddie Van Halen, unlike the old Peavey headstock.
 This was also designed by Jim DeCola who added Eddie and Hartley Peavey's names to the patent and then assigned it to Eddie so he could have ownership.

 The guitar inherits many of the Peavey characteristics, namely the woods, overall design, and pickups.
 Regarding these, Jim DeCola added: "I worked at Fender (Nashville) for 11 years after Peavey (...).
 They picked my brain a little before I realized they were trying to lure EVH away.
 I already discussed what I did with the pickups casually to coworkers.
 After the guitar was released, I got copies of the pickup specs and blueprints.
 They are the same specs.".

 An amplifier series - the EVH 5150 III - and several instrument accessories and merchandise soon followed, all under the EVH brand.

 Peavey HP2

-In July 2017, during the Summer NAMM Show in Nashville, Peavey announced the release of the HP2 model, an instrument which has exactly the same appearance and specifications as the discontinued Wolfgang, with minor differences such as the inclusion of a push/pull switch in the Tone knob (for a split-coil connection), the removal of the EVH Wolfgang inscription as well as the D-Tuna device, and the announcement of left-handed models as soon as production begins; the company also hinted at Special and Custom Shop models.
+In July 2017, during the Summer in Nashville, Peavey announced the release of the HP2 model, an instrument which has exactly the same appearance and specifications as the discontinued Wolfgang, with minor differences such as: some with same licensed Floyd Wolfgang, most with a new licensed Floyd Rose, some with original pickups, most with Korean pickups, all with push/pull switch in the tone and volume knobs (for split-coil mode), the removal of the EVH Wolfgang inscription as well as the D-Tuna device, a different guitar case (The first ones had the Wolfgang teardrop guitar case).